alteryx/featuretools/docs/source/usage_tips/limitations.rst

 Featuretools is intended to be run on datasets that can fit in memory on one machine.
 For advice on handing large dataset refer to :ref:`performance`.

+If you would like to test `Feature Labs APIs <https://docs.featurelabs.com/>`_ for running Featuretools natively on Apache Spark or Dask, please let us know `here <https://forms.gle/TtFTH5QKM4gZtu7U7>`_.

 Bring your own labels
 *********************